bevyengine/bevy/_release-content/release-notes/next-generation-scenes.md

 })
 ```

-This will spawn a scene that includes the `"player.bsn"` scene asset and patches the "x position" to be `10`.
+This (if there was a `.bsn` asset loader) would spawn a scene that includes the `"player.bsn"` scene asset and patches the "x position" to be `10`.
 BSN is dependency-aware: if you use `queue_spawn_scene` instead of `spawn_scene`, it will wait to spawn the scene until all dependencies have loaded. `spawn_scene` will always try to spawn the scene immediately ... if it has scene dependencies that aren't loaded yet it will fail.

 Also note the `:`, which is "caching" syntax.
-This will pre-compute the `"player.bsn"` scene and cache the results for reuse.
-This makes spawning much cheaper, as it only needs to resolve whatever is layered "on top" of the cached scene.
+When first loaded, this will resolve the `"player.bsn"` scene and cache the results for reuse.
+This makes spawning multiple instances of the scene much cheaper, as it only needs to resolve whatever is layered "on top" of the cached scene.

 We're [working](https://github.com/bevyengine/bevy/pull/23576) on an official `.bsn` asset loader, and we also plan on porting Bevy's glTF loader to the new scene system (so you can depend on `"my_scene.gltf"` just like you would a `my_scene.bsn` file).
-The new scene system already supports assets, so if you're feeling adventurous you can try implementing your own Bevy scene format while you wait for ours!
+The `bsn!` macro and spawning system already supports scene assets, so if you're feeling adventurous you can try implementing your own Bevy scene format while you wait for ours!

 ### Scene Lists